Cultural and Historical Geography Research Group

 Aberystwyth is a leading centre for research in cultural and historical geography.
 Members of the group have undertaken extensive research in a number of areas, and we welcome enquiries from prospective research students who are interested in studying in Aberystwyth.

-Members: Peter Merriman (Head), Elizabeth Gagen, Gareth Hoskins, Mitch Rose, Robert Dodgshon (Emeritus).
+Members: Peter Merriman (Head), Robert Dodgshon (Emeritus), Elizabeth Gagen, Gareth Hoskins, Rhys A. Jones, Mitch Rose, Rita Singer.

-Affiliated members: Jesse Heley, Rhys A. Jones, Rhys Dafydd Jones, Cerys Jones, Hywel Griffiths, Sarah Davies, Mark Whitehead, Michael Woods, Catherine Cottrell
+Affiliated members: Jesse Heley, Rhys Dafydd Jones, Cerys Jones, Hywel Griffiths, Sarah Davies, Mark Whitehead, Michael Woods.

 Key Research Themes: